Krafpy/Yumu/README.md

-If a referenced directory content gets modified (i.e adding, removing or renaming an image file), it must be reloaded in the directory window for the modifications to be taken in account.
+If a referenced directory content gets modified (i.e adding, removing or renaming an image file), it must be reloaded in the directory window for the modifications to be taken into account.

 ### Search window

-The search window is opened and focused when the configured hotkey is pressed.
+The search window allows for a quick search through the referenced images.
+I's opened and focused when the configured hotkey is pressed.
 The search results are refreshed on each edit in the search bar.

 ![Screenshot](/screenshots/screenshot2.PNG)